SEEN FROM THE OUTSIDE

 In this city, the old and the new collide: that what was there before is always present.
 In some places, it is carefully preserved while on the other side there might be another remnant of the same bygone era, like a shop sign, which just had proved to be too troublesome or costly to remove.
 At one point I tried to compose the photos to fit as many buildings from different centuries as possible within the frame.
 In the city this was a particularly fun game to play even after realising that I was essentially also photographing the scars of the Blitz.

-The unescapable experience that I have had living in London is that of being an outsider, despite residing here for over a decade.
+The unescapable experience that I have had of living in London is that of being an outsider, despite residing here for over a decade.
 Perhaps for this reason I have also seen London as strange.
-The sense of betrayal, after realising how I am being deceived and used in the machinery of capitalism in this city, has certainly never left me, and I have ever since mistrusted all attempts to present a lucid narrative of the self as well as of London.
-In the first stages of this project I envisaged exploring the theme of identity, its fluidity as a human construction and its obvious parallels to a city under constant erasure and re-invention under the weight of its historic importance, in an accompanying essay but I soon found that I would only be able to preach and not explore; I am yet to resolve those issues within myself, which is a privileged position to be in, even now as the liberal cause faces challenges across Europe.
+I had come to London thinking – or hoping rather, for I was not naïve – that here I would hear the sound of saxophone in my ears when I sat on a bench and looked at the city’s skyline.
+London however withheld her jazz tunes from me which I for a long time wasn’t able to forgive her.
+At that time, I was not yet a photographer and not yet aware of what I had stumbled upon when I was tormented by the discrepancy between what I saw and what I could reach, between the established narratives and my own experience.
+Therefore, in the first stages of this project I envisaged exploring the theme of identity, its fluidity as a human construction and its obvious parallels to a city under constant erasure and re-invention under the weight of its historic importance, in an accompanying essay but I soon found that I would only be able to preach and not explore; I am yet to resolve those issues within myself, which is a privileged position to be in, even as the liberal cause faces challenges across Europe.

 For all the wandering around the city when I looked and saw, framed and composed, reviewed and pressed the shutter, I did discover London.
 And yet, London remains as elusive as it did when I first moved here.
 I have discovered that I remain an outsider as well, a stranger among other strangers, but that this kind of existence might also be the lens through which London ought to be seen, perhaps even loved.